DecaTec/Wsapm/README.md

 When downloading the setup, there may appear a warning that the software may be malicious (from browsers and/or Windows).
 This is due to the installer is not yet known to the browser, especially when a new version of the program was released.
 However, Windows Server Advanced Power Management does not contain any malware/spyware/adware!

+## Development
+In order to clone and build the project, you'll need:
+- Visual Studio 2010 or later
+- [WiX Toolset](http://wixtoolset.org/) (for building the installer)

 ## Plugins
 Windows Server Advanced Power Management offers a plugin interface to extend the program with own policies to check.